robertlarkins/math-and-code-tricks/EntityFramework/IssueResolution.md

 Consider using 'DbContextOptionsBuilder.EnableSensitiveDataLogging' to see the conflicting key values."
 ```

-This appears to occur when the following situations occur:
+This appears to occur (intermittently) when the following situations occur:
  - an entity (lets call it the parent entity) has a static entity as a property
- - the static entity (usually a status or type) references (has a foreign key to) another static entity
  - the parent entity comes from the database
  - the static entity value is updated with the static entity from code